mjrgh/PinscapePico/ExpansionBoards/KL25Z-Adapter/README.md

 the Pico has GPIO ports.
 The newer version of the board accomplishes the same thing using 74HC165 shift register chips.

-The main advantage of the PCA9555 over the 74HC165 is that the former has built-in pull-up resistors.
-Each button port requires a pull-up resistor so that the port reads a deterministic logic level when the button **isn't** being pressed (so the button switch is open).
-The 74HC165 doesn't have its own built-in pull-ups, so a board based on this chip requires additional parts (one resistor per port).
-That increases the parts cost and assembly work to build the board, so I started with the PCA9555 for the sake of economy.
+The main advantage of the PCA9555 over the 74HC165, and the reason I started with the PCA9555 version, is that the PCA9555 has built-in pull-up resistors.
+Regardless of which chip is used, each button input requires a pull-up resistor, to give it a definite voltage reading when the button isn't being pressed.
+The PCA9555 happens to include pull-up resistors internally on every port, which makes it really easy to use for button inputs, since you don't need to add any parts to get the required pull-up voltage.
+The 74HC165, in contrast, doesn't provide any equivalent, so you have to add one resistor per button port - with 24 button ports on this board, that's 24 extra parts.
+So I initially designed the board around the PCA9555, for the sake of reducing the parts cost and the assembly work.

-But the PCA9555 has a major disadvantage, which is that it's relatively slow: it can only sample the button inputs about once per millisecond.
+But the PCA9555 has a major disadvantage, which is that it's not nearly as fast as the 74HC165.
+It can only sample the button inputs about once per millisecond.
 For most applications, that would be fine, but it's a negative for a gaming device like this one, where users desire extremely low latency for control inputs.
 The 74HC165 solves this; it can clock samples into the host microcontroller at megahertz speeds, allowing buttons to be sampled every 10 to 20 microseconds.
 That's effectively zero latency.
+I decided that the fast sampling rate is important enough for a pin cab controller to justify all of those extra resistors.

 I'm keeping the PCA9555 board in the repository just in case anyone deems the reduced parts cost more important than the reduced latency